CMU-Vis-2021/assignment-3-environment-viz/README.md

 ## Future directions

 Now that we have this visualization built out in D3, it would be an easy thing to add more years as soon as the US Forest Service releases the information.
 This tool can be useful for scientists, politicians, etc. looking to see what human causes create the most fires in order to combat them in the future.
 It can also be useful for those in specific states to see what fires their state has historically been prone to.

+Alternatively, instead of looking at fires that have historically burned over 25,000 acres, this visualization can be modified to include a suite of advanced filtering features to view fires that burned less than 10 acres or between 10 and 30 acres in a given year.
+Fires in this dataset that burn less than 10 acres is extremely common and should be used in future visualizations with advanced filtering features.

 ## Helpful Resources
 Many of the features were inspired by [Yan Holt's D3 Gallery](https://www.d3-graph-gallery.com/index.html).